The Research Assistant Mentoring Program (RAMP) is an easy yet efficient way for a freshman or transfer student to find which lab works best for them.

 “This is one of the best opportunities PBS offers for anyone who wants to get involved in research!”
 Zureiqi said.

-As an incoming freshman or transfer student, RAMP is a perfect way to further explore what kind of research students can do as a psychology major, and how to further look into the career path to pursue.
+As an incoming freshman or transfer student, RAMP is a perfect way to further explore what kind of research students can do as a psychology major, and how to further explore research as a potential career path.

 —Alexa Sales '26